Maginot Line: Allied Control Commission

 In 1926, The Manchester Guardian ran an exposé showing the Reichswehr had been developing military technology forbidden by the Treaty of Versailles in the Soviet Union.
 The secret German–Soviet cooperation started in 1921.
 The German statement following The Manchester Guardians article that Germany did not feel bound by the terms of Versailles and would violate them as much as possible gave much offence in France.
 In 1927, the Inter-Allied Commission, which was responsible for ensuring that Germany complied with Part V of the Treaty of Versailles, was abolished as a goodwill gesture, reflecting the "Spirit of Locarno".
 When the Control Commission was dissolved, the commissioners in their final report issued a condemnation, that Germany had never sought to abide by Part V and the Reichswehr had been engaging in covert rearmament all through the 1920s.
 Under the Treaty of Versailles, France was to occupy the Rhineland region of Germany until 1935.
 Still, the last French troops left the Rhineland in June 1930 in exchange for Germany accepting the Young Plan.
-As long as the French occupied the Rhineland, it served as a type of collateral under which the French would annex the Rhineland in the event of Germany breaching any of the articles of the treaty, such as rearmament; this threat was powerful enough to deter German governments all through the 1920s from attempting any overt violation of Part V. French plans as developed by Marshal Ferdinand Foch in 1919 were based on the assumption that in the event of a war with the Reich, the French forces in the Rhineland were to embark upon an offensive to seize the Ruhr.
+As long as the French occupied the Rhineland, it served as a type of collateral under which the French would annexe the Rhineland in the event of Germany breaching any of the articles of the treaty, such as rearmament; this threat was powerful enough to deter German governments all through the 1920s from attempting any overt violation of Part V. French plans as developed by Marshal Ferdinand Foch in 1919 were based on the assumption that in the event of a war with the Reich, the French forces in the Rhineland were to embark upon an offensive to seize the Ruhr.
 A variant of the Foch plan had been used by Poincaré in 1923 when he ordered the French occupation of the Ruhr.